-Bob Brennan, Jr, Ph.D., currently is a professor and chair of the Biology Department.
+Bob Brennan Jr., Ph.D., is a professor of biology and is currently serving as the associate dean for the College of Mathematics and Science.
 He was born and raised in Emmetsburg, Iowa, which is a small farming community in northwest Iowa.
 Brennan is one of five children.
 His father was a carpenter and his mother worked as a nurse at the county hospital.
-He attended the University of South Dakota where he played football and received a B.S. in Biology.
-He earned his M.S. in Veterinary Medical Sciences (Microbiology) from Louisiana State University and Ph.D. in Medical Sciences (Microbiology) from Texas A&M Health Sciences Center.
-Prior to coming to UCO in 2009, Brennan worked at 3M as a Microbiology Specialist in their Medical Division.
-His wife Martha is the Director of Track and Field at UCO.
-They have four daughters; Grace, Eve, Ivy, and Bella.
+He attended the University of South Dakota where he played football and received a B.S. in biology.
+He earned his M.S. in veterinary medical sciences (microbiology) from Louisiana State University and Ph.D. in medical sciences (microbiology) from Texas A&M Health Sciences Center.
+Prior to coming to UCO in 2009, Brennan worked at 3M as a microbiology specialist in their Medical Division.
+His wife, Martha, is the Head Men's and Women's Track and Field Coach at Southern Nazarene University.
+They have four daughters; Grace, Eve, Ivy and Bella.

 Education and Certifications

 B.S.
 University of South Dakota

 Ph.D.
 Texas A&M University (HSC)

 2021 University of Central Oklahoma, Edmond, OK., Associate Dean, College of Mathematics and Science

 2020-21 University of Central Oklahoma, Edmond, OK., Interim Associate Dean, College of Mathematics and Science